Suzuki Vitara insurance group and cost

 Find out which insurance group the Suzuki Vitara falls under and how much it might cost to insure based on the driver's age and location.

 The Suzuki Vitara is a reliable award-winning small crossover.
+It has been a popular car, ever since it was launched between the Japanese manufacturer since 1988.
 In this guide, you’ll discover everything you need to know about insuring this vehicle.

 What insurance group does the Suzuki Vitara fall under?